serverscom/serverscom-ansible/README.md

 Usage
 =====

-1. You need to issue public API token from https://portal.servers.com/#/profile/api-token
+1. You need to issue a public API token from https://portal.servers.com/#/profile/api-token.
+It's used as `token` parameter for all modules.
 2. Configure `COLLECTION_PATH` (if you are using custom path for collections).
 3. Use modules by FQCN (Fully Qualified collection name), f.e. `serverscom.sc_api.sc_ssh_key` or by using `collections:` keyword in the play (see examples below).